 This isn’t turning out what you expected.
 Things have become awful to look at and you just sit down.
 You know the best thing to do is leave.

 6223 suicides were reported in the UK 2013.
 78% of these were male.
 It was reported today that this is the highest suicide rate this country has seen in over a decade.
-With the increase awareness of mental health issues why is it that this rate is increasing?
+With the increased awareness of mental health issues, why is it that this rate is increasing?

-As with the party so many take the decision to leave life.
-The purpose, reason and joy of life has gone and all you are left with is pain.
+As with the party so, many take the decision to leave life.
+The purpose, reason and joy of life have gone and all you are left with is the pain.